q-src/docker-event-dispatcher/README.md

 dispatched to the container 200ms later if no other event with this id occurs.
 All occurrences in-between are ignored.
 So only the last event during 1000ms since the last notification is dispatched.

-The first event with id `${eventId}` since the dispatcher was started is always dispatched immediately.
+The first event with id `${eventId}` since the event-dispatcher was started is always dispatched immediately.

 ### Event Dispatcher Configuration